Search

 Walking with Headphones

-I turned to a dietician who said studies show that exercise alone is not enough to lose weight or maintain weight.
+To follow up on that information, I turned to a dietician who said studies show that exercise alone is not enough to lose weight or maintain weight.
 In fact, studies show diet is more important.

-Social-emotional benefits abound with walking too.
+Walking also has social-emotional benefits.
 It can be a time to reflect or process, and modern technology allows us to use our walking time to listen to a book or music.
 It’s a great neutral zone for heart-to-heart talks with family or friends, or it’s a perfect way to meet your neighbors and see your community in a different way.

 One Size Doesn’t Fit All.